gleam-lang/gleam/notes/talk.md

 I found that with more complex nodes it's not immediately obvious how to use the constructor function.
-If you're going to play with `cerl` I recommend downloading a copy of the OTP source code and reading the documentation in the module itself, and also paying close attention to the type specifications.
+If you're going to play with `cerl` I recommend downloading a copy of the OTP source code and reading the documentation in the module itself, and also paying close attention to the type specifications which can be very informative.

-When I still had problems I found a good trick was to turn to the source code of a BEAM language that uses this module, such as LFE, MLFE, and Joxa, and seeing how they use it.
+When I still had problems I found a good trick was to turn to the source code of a BEAM language that uses this module, and see how they use it.

+I found LFE, MLFE, and Joxa were good language to study.

 ```erlang
 -module(gleam).